 The lighting control panel shall be rated 120/240 VAC, single phase, two pole, three-wire, service entrance.
 The main circuit breaker shall have an interrupting capacity rating of not less than 10,000 amperes RMS symmetrical.
-The control relay shall be 120 Volts and shall have an amperage rating of 10 A. The electrically operated, mechanically held contactor shall be 4 pole, 240 Volts with a current rating of 60 A. Both the control relay and the electrically operated, mechanically held contactor shall have 120 VAC coils.
-The feeder circuit breakers for all circuits shall be 1 pole, 120 Volts and have an amperage rating for 15 A. The service circuit breaker shall be 2 pole, 240 Volts and have an amperage rating of 60 A. The control circuit breaker shall be 1 pole, 120 Volts and have an amperage rating of 15 A. The selector switch shall be a heavy duty HAND-OFF-ON unit including contacts and handle mounted on the back panel of the enclosure.
+The control relay shall be 120 Volts and shall have an amperage rating of 10 A. The electrically operated, mechanically held contactor shall be 4 pole, 240 Volts with a current rating of 60 A. Both the control relay and the electrically operated, mechanically held contactor shall be 1 pole, 240 Volts with a current rating of 60 A. Both the control relay and the electrically operated, mechanically held contactor shall be 2 pole, 240 Volts with a current shall have 120 VAC coils.
+The feeder circuit breakers for all circuits shall be 1 pole, 120 Volts and have an amperage rating of 15 A. The service circuit breaker shall be 2 pole, 240 Volts and have an amperage rating of 15 A. The selector switch shall be a heavy duty HAND-OFF-ON unit including contacts and handle mounted on the back panel of the enclosure.